You’ve likely heard of Software as a Service, or SaaS.

 Most companies run on various systems, especially between their sales, marketing, and service departments. iPaaS is a solution that improves communication between different silos by integrating software to better share data within the organization.

 iPaaS also allows a company to expand its offering without the need to build out more services.
-Instead, it can integrate with another software that already provides that service and offer it as a unified, more robust solution to customers.
+Instead, it can integrate with another software that already provides that service and offer a unified, more robust solution to customers.

 To meet your customers’ needs, you could either build out and add these features to your product, or you could use iPaaS to connect your scheduling software to existing review and payment software.
 The latter approach allows you to save time and money while expanding your service offering and giving your clients what they want.